BA7LYA/ba7lya.github.io/content/post/cpp-core-guidelines/cpp-core-guidelines-p-07.md

 }
 ```

 Now, `m <= n` can be checked at the point of call (early) rather than later.

+### Good

 If all we had was a typo so that we meant to use `n` as the bound, the code could be further simplified (eliminating the possibility of an error):

 ```c++
 void use3(int m) {